 The polarization fraction is influenced by a number of factors.
 For example, a complex line-of-sight column containing multiple emission regions will result in a lower polarization fraction due to the decoherence of preferred directions (e.g., the magnetic field directions) and emission conditions along the column.
 The polarization angle is influenced by the spiral structure imposed by the global Galactic magnetic field (GMF) and more localized phenomena (e.g., MHD turbulence), and particle-field alignment properties.
 An observed temperature map $I$ is generally used to provide realistic small-scale information.

 In this section, we construct models of [$Q,U$] in which we vary choices for $f$ and $\gamma$, keeping $I$ constant, and note the effect of these individual parameters on the resultant [$E,B$] spatial structure.
 We first examine the role that the polarization angle plays in the morphology of the [$Q,U$] and [$E,B$] maps, as illustrated in Figure~\ref{fig:testfig4}.
-We start with three separate inputs of polarization angle, convert them via eqns 1 and 2 to $Q$ and $U$ maps assuming $I$ and $f$ are everywhere unity over the sky, and then transform those [$Q,U$] maps to $E$ and $B$.
+We start with three separate inputs of polarization angle, convert them via equations 1 and 2 to $Q$ and $U$ maps assuming $I$ and $f$ are everywhere unity over the sky, and then transform those [$Q,U$] maps to $E$ and $B$.
 Two of the three input polarization angle maps are constructed from observations discussed previously: \wmap\ K-band and \planck\ 353~GHz $Q$ and $U$ maps, smoothed to $4^\circ$ FWHM resolution.